 - a.
 The Managed Care Plan shall establish and maintain a formal provider relations function to respond timely and adequately to inquiries, questions, and concerns from participating providers. - b.
 The Managed Care Plan shall provide sufficient information and procedural guidelines to all providers in order to operate in full compliance with this Contract and all applicable federal and State laws and regulations. - c.
-The Managed Care Plan shall monitor provider compliance with Contract requirements, provide technical support and training, and take Contract action when needed to ensure compliance.
+The Managed Care Plan shall monitor provider compliance with Contract requirements and take Contract action when needed to ensure compliance.